mobbyliu/python-agents-examples/complex-agents/role-playing/role_playing_frontend/README.md

 # Role-Playing Demo Frontend

-This Next.js application is the UI for the **Agents and Storms** role-playing demo.
+This Next.js application is the UI for the **Dungeons and Agents** role-playing demo.
 It connects to the Python agent backend via RPC to present a voice-first RPG interface, complete with dynamically updating character portraits, game status, and voice interaction.

 ![App screenshot](./.github/assets/frontend-screenshot.jpeg)